Luciobio/Luciobio/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on 3DUS, as Digital Marketing and Web Speciallist.
+- 🔭 I’m currently working as a freelance Front-end Developer.
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Python, Django... and Japanese!
-- 👯 I’m looking to collaborate on Front-end proyects
+- 👯 I’m looking to collaborate on Front-end proyects.
 - 💬 Ask me about anything!
 - 📫 How to reach me: +5493875060613
 - 😄 Pronouns: He/They
-- ⚡ Fun fact: If Pinocchio says “My Nose Will Grow Now”, it would cause a paradox.
+- ⚡ Fun fact: Git is like time travel, except I always end up in the wrong timeline ⏳🤯.

 ### Technical skills:
 <p align="center">